RyanDevlin/TARS/README.md

 ## What is this?

 This repository conatins the code for the TARS project; a fully customizable smart mirror.
-The mirror uses Resin.io to control handle code additions as well as remote control.
+The mirror uses Resin.io to handle code additions as well as remote control.
 The app itself is written in javascript with an html/css UI built on Electronjs.

 I created this project because I wanted to build what I envision as the perfect smart mirror.
 There are several publicly available libraries for smart mirrors, but none of these off the fleixiblity and full customization I desired.
 Feel free to build off of this code and/or modify it to create designs that suit you best.